AnAvaragelilmemer/g8-stuffs/First Quarter/Periodical Test/Values.md

 **Romans 13:1**

-"Let everyone be subject to the governing authorities, for there is no authority expect that which god has established. the authorities that exist have been established by god"
+"Let everyone be subject to the governing authorities, for there is no authority except that which god has established. the authorities that exist have been established by god"

 **Colassians 3:21**